KnoxDevs/knoxdevs.github.io/index.md

 ## Join us on Slack!

-[Join our slack team](http://knoxdevs-slackin.herokuapp.com/) to get connected with the greater software community in Knoxville!
+[Join our slack team](https://knoxdevs-slackin.herokuapp.com/) to get connected with the greater software community in Knoxville!

-<iframe src="http://knoxdevs-slackin.herokuapp.com/iframe?large" class="__slackin" style="border-width: 0px; width: 161px; height: 30px; visibility: visible;"></iframe>

 <br/>

 <h2 id="Events">Events</h2>